swisscatplus/lab_doc.github.io/docs/Analytics/Sofware/index.md

 6.12 "Valve" choose position 1 to 6 if you collect and 1 to 2 if you don't

-7. Send the method to the instrument to condition the column during 20-30 min (7th icon 6.)
+7.Send the method to the instrument to condition the column during 20-30 min (7th icon 6.)
-8. Go on "Sequence" (next to "Method")
+8.Go on "Sequence" (next to "Method")
-9. **Open or create a sequence** (same icons as 6.)
+9.**Open or create a sequence** (same icons as 6.)

 9.1 "Vial" select the position of the vial
 ![img.png](../../../assets/images/vials_positions.png)